edmundss/vue-datatable/README.md

 - `cardIcon` (String, optional, default: null): The name of an icon from [Google Icons](https://fonts.google.com/icons) to display in the card's header.
 Provide the icon name without any additional markup, such as `<i>` tags.
 For example, if you want to use the "account_circle" icon, set this prop to `'account_circle'`.
 If not specified, no icon will be displayed in the card's header.
 - `cardClasses` (String, optional, default: null): Additional CSS classes to apply to the card.
 - `createLink` (String, optional, default: null): A link or URL to navigate to when clicking a "Create" button or link within the card.
+- `requestQueryParams` (Object, optional): additional request query parameters to include when loading data from server.

 ## Internal Methods